tempor1s/gobackup/README.md

 - [x] Do the above concurrently
 - [x] Do the reverse, upload cloned repositories to GitHub
 - [x] Do the above concurrently
-- [ ] Deployment!
+- [x] Deployment!
-- [ ] Add backup command that will download the repo to memory (or disk I guess) and then instant upload it to new platform of choice
+- [ ] Add backup command that will download the repo to memory (or disk I guess) and then instant upload it to new platform of choice (combining upload/download)
 - [ ] Respect the privacy status of a cloned repo when we upload it again
 - [ ] Set up Cron Job to periodically backup new repos / changes to old repos to local / other service like GitLab